How to Get Married at Devil’s Lake State Park in Baraboo, Wisconsin

 You can find the permit application online here.

-Step three: Apply for your marriage license
+Step four: Apply for your marriage license

-When you are 60 days away from your wedding date and you have selected a date, location and time for your ceremony, you must schedule an appointment to apply for a marriage license on the dane county’s website here.
+When you are 60 days away from your wedding date and you have selected a date, location and time for your ceremony, you must schedule an appointment to apply for a marriage license on the Dane County’s website here.

 Marriage license appointments are held via Zoom and are online only.
 You must have your photo ID and Social Security number, a document with your current physical address, and a certified copy of your birth certificate.
 There are a few other stipulations that are outlined on the Dane County Clerk’s website here.
 The total fee for your license will be $120 and is due at the time of your application.